 Creating measures of performance

-Kaizen is an important Lean tool and is used in Six Sigma projects of organizations across the world.
+Kaizen is an important Lean tool used in Six Sigma projects of organizations across the world.
 Conducting Kaizen Events will further enhance the organization’s efforts at improving its business processes and build a culture of continuous quality improvement.
 These events will increase the overall productivity of the organizations as well as empower employees so that they feel involved in the growth of their organizations.

 Therefore, we can conclude that Kaizen Events are an essential component for any business enterprise whose main objective is to maintain and sustain continuous improvement.
 Failure to conduct Kaizen Events will create a lack of understanding between the stakeholders, managers, and employees, which in turn will affect the quality improvement process.
 Kaizen Events provide a valuable source of information on process performance, objectives of the process, and the required goals of the business from the process.
 Thus, conducting a kaizen event at the right time and regularly is an important factor in building a culture of continuous improvement.